EU-Japan Economic Partnership Agreement

 - postal and courier services

 - financial services

-- Information about the Classification of Visas for working and long-term stay is provide by available on the Ministry of Foreign Affairs
+- Information about the Classification of Visas for working and long-term stay is available on the Ministry of Foreign Affairs

 - Information about Acquiring Visas is provided by the